WajdBoulos/real_time_speech_denoiser/README.md

 - [x] Create requirements.txt with sections for visualizer / sounddevice / etc
 - [x] Add a call such as writer.finish for when there is no more data to read (like when a socket is closed).
 This will give the writer time to finalize anything it needs (like send all the data it has buffered, or display a message, or close a file).
 - [x] Create Noise Reduction Processor
-- [ ] Create a wav file reader and writer (or add the needed flags and code to the current file reader and writer), using the example of play_long_file from sounddevice
+- [x] Create a wav file reader and writer (or add the needed flags and code to the current file reader and writer), using the example of play_long_file from sounddevice
-- [ ] Change the interface between the readers and the writers to use numpy array of floats instead of a raw data array.
-This will require a change of all the objects that use sounddevice to use the numpy stream instead of the raw stream, and require every object that currently uses a bytearray of raw data to use a numpyarray of floats instead.
 - [ ] Add utils module and implement function to convert from data to samples array and back, and change the implementation of all the processors and writers that do this themselves to use this (audio_visualizer, multiplier, dccrn_processor)
 - [ ] Make the run script easier to run (require less dots in the name - by exposing it directly from the __init__.py script in the src folder, with a good name)
 - [ ] Add docstring to everything in the code